Aleod-m/shade/README.md

 ### Inspirations
 Shade is a functional language it has a syntax inspired by elm and nix.
 It has type inference as well as genericity.
 Its syntax is designed to be as non intrusive as possible.
 There in not a single reserved keyword.
-This come to the cost of more characters to do what keywords do.
+This implicates the use of more special characters and operators to do what keywords do.

 ### Comments
-Line comments are defined with `--`.
+Line comments are defined with `--` and block comments with `-{` for the oppening and `}-` for the closing.

-And block comments with `-{` for the oppening and `}-` for the closing.
+No syntax yet for Documentation comments.

 ### Functions
 All function are anonymous and values.
 To declare a function use the `:` symbol.
 All functions take one argument.